 I recently told a friend of mine who got stuck at the airport after her wallet and phone were stolen on a trip to London that in a year, the entire ordeal – which she chronicled on Facebook for us – would make a great story to tell over beers and wings.
 She agreed.

-So, I’m going to skip the Sephora gift card this year.
+So, I’m going to skip the Sephora gift card this year (which seems cruel, I know).
 That would be simple and appreciated, but you know what would be even cooler?
-Two tickets to Orlando or New Orleans for my daughter and one of her [female] friends.
+A family trip to some place warm and pretty.

 The Who and Why of Holiday Traveling